YunoHost/doc/security.md

 # Security

 YunoHost has been developed to provide the best security without too much complication.
-Every protocol used in YunoHost are **encrypted**, only password's hash are stored and by default each user is able to access to his personal directory only.
+Every protocol used in YunoHost are **encrypted**, only password's hashs are stored and by default each user is able to access to his personal directory only.

 Two things remain important to note: